 ESTABLISHING USER FEES.
 Fees shall be set at a level which ensures program quality and meets the objectives of the City Council.

 Area Resident Discount: Those people whose primary residence is within the Park City School District limits; are currently paying property tax within Park City School District limits; or are holding a valid Park City business license and leasing or renting office space within Park City may receive a discount on user fees for the PC MARC and Golf Course.

+The Golf Manager may also offer additional discounts to those people who reside within the Park City Municipal boundaries.

 Recreation Program Fees: The Recreation Department, the PC MARC and the Golf Course offer a variety of organized programs and activities.
 Due to the fluctuations in the number of participants and frequent changes in circumstances, program fees are established on a program-by-program basis by dividing the number of projected participants by the estimated program costs.
 Fees are then published on the city’s website.
 In most cases, fees will be kept commensurate with fees charged by others providing like service.